wagtail/wagtail/docs/getting_started/tutorial.md

 python manage.py migrate
 ```

+This command ensures that the tables in your database match the models in your project.
 Every time you alter your model, then you must run the `python manage.py migrate` command to update the database.
 For example, if you add a field to a model, then you must run the command.

 ### Create an admin user